Skip to content

 158. Reporting of salary by gender?

-The company reports salary by gender by employee category.
+The company reports salary by gender for each employee category in 2022.

 • Y